 "Health is an investment, not a cost"

-As the WHO asserts, “Spending on health is an investment which underpins the quality of life, happiness and prosperity”.
-As such, the Importance of investing in health goes far beyond healthcare in that it is closely interconnected with socio-economic development, productivity, labor supply, tax revenues, biomedical innovation and overall national competitiveness.
+As WHO asserts, "Spending on health is an investment which underpins the quality of life, happiness and prosperity".
+As such, the Importance of investing in health goes far beyond healthcare in that it's closely interconnected with socio-economic development, productivity, labor supply, tax revenues, biomedical innovation and overall national competitiveness.